Updated November 2021

 - Do you have an awesome infographic on your website?
 Share it on Pinterest.

-- Do you have a long “how to” guide living on your site?
-Put it into a presentation format and post to SlideShare.
+- Do you have a long “how-to” guide living on your site?
+Put it into a presentation format and post it to SlideShare or LinkedIn.

 By doing these things over a period of time, you will find your social following growing and more avenues where valuable conversations are happening.

-Yes, a comprehensive content marketing strategy will involve some investment of time and money up front.
+Of course, a comprehensive content marketing strategy will involve some investment of time and money upfront.
 But, at the end of the day, it could be much more effective than the other forms of marketing being used in the present.
-In fact, it’s been reported that while “content marketing costs 62% less than outbound marketing, it generates more than three times as many leads.”

 While you may have to pay over and over to keep digital advertisements running, one well-crafted piece of content could solidify its spot at the top of organic search results and keep qualified traffic coming to your site for years to come.
 Here at KoMarketing, many of our client’s top website pages are “evergreen” blog posts that have done just that.